coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ![Example annotated screenshot of highlighting Firefox in best browsers google search]({{ site.url }}/assets/annotated-screenshots-guide/best-browsers.png)

-Annotating screenshots like this immediately draws attention to the object of interest and seriously levels up your communication skill.
+Annotating screenshots like this immediately draws attention to the object of interest in a professional manner and seriously levels up what is today becoming a vital communication skill.

-Although this guide may make the process appear long, with practice it can take less than 15 seconds (yes, I timed myself) from start to finish to add one of these simple annotations to any given screenshot.
+Although this guide may make the process appear long, with practice it can take _less than 15 seconds from start to finish_ (yes, I timed it) to add one of these annotations to any given screenshot.

 ## Make The Screenshot